 Campus housing is under the supervision of the Director of Residential Life.
-Students should apply to the Residential Life Office in the Bayou Commons Suite Office for residence hall reservations.
+Students should apply to the Residential Life Office in University Commons II for residence hall reservations.
 Students residing in university housing must abide by all university policies and procedures, student code of conduct as outlined in the Student Policy Manual and The Guide to Residence Hall Living.